 I want to leave you with this mind-blowing thought

 What if today you start researching what you want to create as your next product.
 Let’s say it’s a course.
 You spend a week researching what people are dying to know, and then you spend another week recording a series of 10 or 20 lessons that teach people to get a result they truly want to have.

-Next, you work on creating your funnel, including your webinar.
+Next, you work on creating and promoting your funnel, including your webinar.
 And maybe 4 to 6 weeks from right now, you have your first webinar.
 That first week you do three webinars, and you make some sales.

 You also find out what needs fixing, and you fix it, and you do more webinars.

 And in 2 to 3 months from now, you’re making some decent money.
 Nothing spectacular, but enough to know this is working.